thennothinghappened/GMEdit-Constructor/readme.md

 ## Features
 - **Easily run, package releases, or clean projects from GMEdit!**
   - **Execute multiple builds side-by-side** in managed separate directories (disable reusing tabs for this.)
-  - **Build and Runtime error parsing** (view them nice and neat rather than scrolling the log!)
+  - **Build and Runtime error parsing** (view them nice and neat rather than scrolling the log, and view the lines they happened at!)
   - **Close a build tab to stop it** (or use the hotkey.)
-- **Switch between VM or YYC**.
-(Building for other systems is planned, eventually.)
+- **VM and YYC support**.
 - **Switch build configurations** (`#macro Config:SOMETHING ...`) via the Control Panel, or by right-clicking a config in the project sidebar.
-- **Support for Beta, Monthly, and LTS runtimes**, with a per-project switch, and warnings for project-incompatible selections.
+- **Support for Beta, Monthly, and LTS runtimes**, including an automatic selection based on the project, and a manual override.
 - **Support for HTML5 and GX.Games targets**.
 Note that the "Package" option for both of these is currently not working YYG have not documented its usage for these targets, and the IDE uses a proprietary extra-undocumented method.
+- **Android support and remote build targets** - you can compile for an Android device, or an external Linux or MacOS device by configuring the devices in the IDE and selecting them in Constructor.
 - **Automatic update-checking**.
 (This calls the GitHub API to check the latest release and can be toggled off.)
 - **Readable, central error messages** - the Control Panel shows any configuration issues, or internal errors.
 All errors display context, and most try to provide tips to resolve the issue where possible.
-- **Android support and remote build targets** - you can compile for an Android device, or an external Linux or MacOS device by configuring the devices in the IDE and selecting them in Constructor.

 ![image](https://github.com/user-attachments/assets/9a54d555-091b-42fc-a7cc-9f6c625712f5)